CeereMugambi/alx-system_engineerung-devops/0x01-shell_permissions/README.md

-Script for changing permission to betty
+Script for printing effective user